oldGanon/neszett/README.md

 # Description

 A NES/Famicom emulator with a focus on accuracy and low input latency.
-Many ergonomic features you might expect are still missing.
+Many ergonomic features you might expect are missing.

 ---